Equal Opportunity Notification

 ESEA, most recently reauthorized under Every Student Succeeds (ESSA), requires school districts to provide several notices to parents, the public, and others.
 There is a new provision added by ESSA requiring that all school districts receiving Title I funds implement an effective means of outreach to parents of English Learners, including holding regular meetings for those parents.

-Notice of Rights Under FERPA for Elementary and Secondary Students
+Notice of Rights Under FERPA for Elementary and Secondary Students (Policy 216)

 Family Educational Rights and Privacy Act (FERPA) provides for its parents and students who are over 18 years of age ('eligible students') certain rights with respect to the student's education records.
 They are: